-Similarly, diagnostic codes in the OP dataset (variable diag[01-12]) are mostly coded as "R69X" meaning "unknown and unspecified causes of morbidity" (98%).
-Note that these are included in the count of non-missing data previously mentioned.
+Similarly, diagnostic codes in the OP dataset (variable diag[01-12]) are mostly coded as "R69X" unknown and unspecified causes of morbidity (97%).

 4.6 Data de-identification

 CLS is committed to protect research participants' rights and avoid data disclosure and re-identification of individuals using one or more variables in the dataset or in combination with other existing data.
 A number of measures, such as removal of variables, truncation and recoding, were put in place to de-identify the data as much as possible.